JMagnoJunior/react-microservices-example/README.md

   * /findmyplace_website       -> A website written in react to consume the other services
   * /reservation-service       -> spring boot service related to reserve process to show a case of eventual consistency.
 It will be used to make a reservation and inform the schedule about that event.
   * /schedule-service          -> spring boot service related to schedule that will work together with the reservation.
 It shows a schedule of some accommodation.
-  * /findmyplace-config-server -> It is a config server for my services.
+  * /findmyplace-config-server -> This is a config server for my services.
 I will show a example of how to use it in my cloud.
+  * /zuul-api-gateway-server   -> This is the api gateway.
+For now it has a basic security layer (for a real scenario would be better something a bit sophisticated) and it generates a simple access log as example.
   * docker-compose.yml         -> Docker config for a dev enviroment